SabineGoett/ih_datamadpt0420_project_m1/README.md

 A table shall be created with the following content: number and percentage of jobs in different countries and areas.
 The basic information is given in a database in different tables.
 The country information is only given with country codes.
-The job information is given in encrypted codes.
+The job information is also given in codes.
 The areas are described with different words for the same meaning.

 **Realization:**

 The project was realized in PyCharm and can be executed with a python script.

 The following programs, libraries… were used: SQL, Python, Pandas, BeautifulSoup, Numpy, WebScraping, RegEx, Argparse, Requests...